A Simple 5 paragraph essay paper writing guide

 What is a five-paragraph essay?

-As the name suggests this essay is a piece of prose writing that is divided into five paragraphs.
+As the name suggests a 5 paragraph essay can be defined as a type of essay that is divided into five paragraphs.
 The first paragraph comprises the introduction while the subsequent three are the body paragraphs.
 The last paragraph represents, in most instances, a summary of the piece; that is the conclusion.
 Professors mostly use this format to test students’ knowledge regarding particular subjects within a limited time.
 The paragraphs range between five to seven sentences, implying that the essays are not overly long.
 We will identify the different types of essays that adopt this structure.

 Types of five-paragraph essays that you can write about